PolyhedraZK/ExpanderDocs/docs/std/logup.md

 Thanks to the Schwartz–Zippel lemma, we can sample a random value $\alpha\in\mathbb{F}$ and conclude that the two polynomials are equal with high probability if they agree at $\alpha$.

 ## Concrete Definition
-In practice, things get a little more complex since the query key can be arbitrary, and there might be more than one values in the row of a table.
+In practice, things get a little more complex since the query key can be arbitrarily long, and there might be more than one values in the row of a table.

 ```rust
 pub struct LogUpParams {